-The brigade sailed on 12 May aboard the 'Queen Elizabeth II' cruise liner, which had been requisitioned for the purpose.
-Major General Julian Moore would take command of the land campaign once this second brigade arrived in theatre.
+The brigade sailed on 12 May aboard RMS 'Queen Elizabeth 2' cruise liner, which had been requisitioned for the purpose.
+Major General Jeremy Moore, RM, would take command of the land campaign once this second brigade arrived in theatre.

 Before 5th Infantry Brigade had left the UK, British Special Forces were already engaged.
 Between 21 and 25 April, ‘D’ Squadron of 22 Special Air Service (SAS), along with a Special Boat Service (SBS) section and ‘M’ Company of 42 Commando, recaptured the island of South Georgia.
 At the time, this formed part of the Falkland Islands Dependencies.

 The next major task was to begin reconnaissance of Argentine positions and capabilities on the Falklands themselves.
 Three weeks before the main landings, as soon as the Task Force was within helicopter range, SBS and ‘G’ Squadron SAS were inserted onto the Islands.